jlinn3/jlinn3/README.md

 🔭 I'm currently working on optimizing an RCAT algorithm from Immigration and Customs Enforcement.
 My focus on my thesis project is to incorporate alogorithmic fairness and tackle biases in current algorithm.

 🌱 Throughout my time at Hollins, I have studied Data Science with the hopes of finding ways to integrate ethics into data analysis.
-My internships have allowed me to both write modules explaining algorithmic fairness, handle data safely and promote clean data visualization through a well-crafted narrative.
+I don't just have a degree in the data side of stuff, but also a degree in Behavioral and Social Sciences.
+My internships have allowed me to both write modules explaining algorithmic fairness, handle data safely and create clean data visualization through a well-crafted narrative.

 📫 Feel free to reach me on LinkedIn!